Introduction to Nx Oceania Newsletter & 2022 Recap

 Ryan's Support TipsNow let’s look at Nx Witness network issues, shed some light on what makes them occur, and offer some support on how to address the issues, straight from the mouth of Nx Oceania Pre and Post-Sales Engineer Ryan Fechner.

 - What is the latency?
-Are there dropouts?
-You can see this by pinging the camera from the server.
-Is it stable?
-Is it high?
+You can see this by pinging the camera from the server, is it stable, is it high, is there any packet loss?

-Are the cameras running through a daisy chain of many switches?
-Sometimes it's simply unavoidable or prohibitively expensive to run fibre everywhere.
+- Are the cameras running through a daisy chain of many switches?

-Is the Nx Server connected to the camera network via a 10/100 switch/port?
+- Are the cameras connected to the Nx Server via a 10/100 switch/port?
 Often a 10/100 connection will be easily saturated.

 Quanergy LiDAR Technology Now Works with Nx